tylim88/Discord-Help-My-Please-101/README.md

 Window comes with default Snipping Tool, here is some alternative:
 https://www.cnet.com/how-to/7-ways-to-take-screenshots-in-windows-10/

-During screen shoot, make sure it is not too small and can be viewed clearly without `open original`
+During print screen, make sure it is not too small and can be viewed clearly without `open original`
 If you have a lot of screen shoot, paste it seperately.

 Do not include irrelevant area(like terminal) because it increase the size of your image and big image looks small!